Mid Mountains Legal Blog

 What are the implications of a section 66G application?

-Following an application, where the owners cannot agree on the terms of sale of a property, the Court may appoint a trustee to oversee the sale.
-Unless the appointment would be inequitable, an order under section 66G of the Act is considered almost ‘as of right’: it is very hard to defend the application and the Court will likely force the sale of the Property.
+Where owners cannot agree on the terms of sale of a property, an application may be made to the Supreme Court to appoint a trustee to oversee the sale.
+Unless the appointment would be inequitable, an order under section 66G of the Act is considered almost ‘as of right’: it is very hard to defend the application and the court will likely force the sale of the property.

 What happens when a property is sold under section 66G?